Food for thought

 If the best way to a man’s heart is through his stomach then the working- man (and woman) is certainly no exception to that rule.
 To prove the point, more and more companies, competing to provide the most desirable facilities, are considering the kitchen as one of the most important spaces in the office, as it is in the home, and are investing accordingly…

 As the trend continues for more open and fluid office spaces, it’s no surprise that kitchens and breakout spaces are pulling focus at this moment in time.
-With businesses opening up these spaces to create a better social balance, more is being included in the mix – fresh coffee supplies, bread and cereals, fruit and biscuits – to incentivize the staff to take their meal breaks in the office environment.
+With businesses opening up these spaces to create a better social balance, more is being included in the mix – fresh coffee supplies, bread and cereals, fruit and biscuits – to incentivise the staff to take their meal breaks in the office environment.

-In fact, feeding the workers and showcasing the best amenities currently top the list when it comes to providing comfort and caring for staff, with much thought given to the catering provision - whether that’s a healthy eating vending machine and free fresh coffee or an on the premises café or subsidized cafeteria.
+In fact, feeding the workers and showcasing the best amenities currently top the list when it comes to providing comfort and caring for staff, with much thought given to the catering provision – whether that’s a healthy eating vending machine and free fresh coffee or an on the premises café or subsidised cafeteria.

 The latter choices certainly tick the box for those keen to keep staff on the premises.
-Convenience and cheap food are always going to be favorites for the busy office worker.
+Convenience and cheap food are always going to be favourites for the busy office worker.
 Marry the two and it becomes a no-brainer.
 Why bother to go out for lunch?

 Such thoughts are also impacting on office moves and the general estates market.
 More and more owners and managers are considering the benefits of better amenities and weighing them up positively, against the expense, when considering any changes in commercial occupation.